How To Add PayPal To Your Website

 Although creating an account and using it on a standard plan is free, you must pay fees for every transaction.

 A PayPal business account can be set up in less than 20 minutes.
-You must go to Paypal.com, create a business account, and provide information about yourself and your business.
+You must go to PayPal.com, create a business account, and provide your personal and business information.
 The information needed is:

 • Business name and address